hollycowart/CSS-intro-with-GitHub/git_pull_requests/README.md

 Everyone admits it is a challenge to learn Git and GitHub.
 Everyone goes through the same challenging process to learn how to use them.

-We will continue using these tools in this course because they are powerful and widely used for all kinds of sites, apps, businesses and projects.
+We will continue using these tools in this course because they are powerful and widely used for all kinds of professional sites, apps, businesses and projects.